Union Minière du Haut-Katanga: Copper

 During its years of operation, the UMHK greatly contributed to the wealth of Belgium, and, to a lesser extent, Katanga—which developed more than the surrounding regions without similar mineral resources.
 The company could be considered harshly capitalistic, but its motto at the time, best expressing their opinion of development was "good health, good spirits, and high productivity."
 Possibly it was because of this approach, and in order to keep and placate the workforce, that the Union introduced an accident compensation scheme as early as 1928.
 Katanga's mineral wealth led to the construction of railways (including the Benguela railway) to connect it with the Angolan coast which took place in 1911, other rail lines connected Katanga to Northern Rhodesia.
 Thereafter, mineral production, especially of copper, took off.
 For instance, in 1911, the Ruashi Mine, owned by the UMHK, began operation, supplying 997 tonnes of copper on its first year.
 By 1919, annual production had risen to 22,000 tonnes, produced by seven furnaces.
 In 1935, the Union was party to the World Copper Agreement.
 One of its prominent figure were Belgian financier and lawyer Felicien Cattier and businessman Emile Francqui.
 In the 1950s, Congo was the world’s fourth largest copper-producing country.

+Other metals

+In addition to the copper for which it is known, Katanga was also rich in other minerals.
+The company controlled the exports of cobalt (the UMHK was responsible for 75 percent of world production during the 1950s), tin, uranium and zinc in its mines, among the richest in the world.
+Henri Buttgenbach, a Belgian metallurgist and board member of UMHK from 1911, described cornetite, fourmarierite, cuprosklodowskite and thoreaulite.
+The finding of radium deposits in Katanga at the same time eventually led to a Belgian radium-extracting industry.
+In July 1919, UMHK formed the Société Générale Métallurgique d'Hoboken (SGMH) to refine non-ferrous metals, named after the district of Hoboken, Antwerp, where Metallgesellschaft had initially established a plant in 1887.
+SGMH built a separate facility at Olen that was the first to produce Radium on an industrial basis, based on the findings of Marie Curie.
+In 1923, the UMHK also established a separate entity named Le Radium Belge to commercialize the production of the Olen plant, initially as a joint venture with the Radium Company of Colorado (RCC), in which UMHK had 60 percent of equity and RCC 40 percent.
+RCC, however, ceased operations in 1924.
+Le Radium Belge, led by Gustave Lechien, remained a stand-alone company for some time, but by early 1929 it had been converted into a mere department of UMHK.

+Johannes F. Vaes, who studied minerals coming from the UMHK, is responsible for the discovery of billietite, masuyite, renierite, richetite, schuilingite-(Nd), sengierite, studtite and vandendriesscheite.
+Gaston Briart, after whom Briartite is named, was a UMHK consultant.